Menu

 In the words of a secondary headteacher receiving St Anthony’s pupils – ‘I know when I get St Anthony’s pupils they are going to be polite, engaging and will perform well across the secondary curriculum.
 They contribute well to life at secondary school and they are highly thought of among the staff.’

 Our curriculum intent is to create leaders for the future through a broad, coherent curriculum, with outdoor learning and good mental health growth being of vital importance.
 Spirituality lies at the heart whilst rigorous academics are key.
-The development of knowledge and skills supported by cultural capital, daily retrieval practice and a love for reading result in children becoming the most awesome version of themselves.
+In addition to growing children's knowledge and skills we strive to shape their personal development and so enable children to become the most awesome version of themselves.

 Our curriculum is sequenced in knowledge and skills in each curriculum area.
 This is reviewed often by the subject leader as well as class teachers.
 Preskills for lessons are carefully thought about to enable children to make great progress in every lesson.